kubernetes/enhancements/keps/sig-node/5972-dynamic-containers/README.md

 #### The Agentic Sandbox (AI-Native)

 An "Agent" container spawns ephemeral tool-execution sandboxes on-the-fly within preallocated pods.
-  - **Value:** By bypassing the Kubernetes control plane, agents can interact with tools with minimal overhead.
+  - **Value:** By bypassing pod creation, scheduling and initialization, agents can interact with tools with minimal overhead.

 #### Stateful Fast-Path (Hot-Swap Migration)